Home

 Where does this problem come from?

 Many people argue that the lack teaching of basic financial skills in schools is a fundamental issue.
-But as this document from the US Treasury suggests, learning about finance is something that most of us could benefit from - whatever our age.
+Even the US Treasury suggests that learning about finance is something that most of us could benefit from - whatever our age.

 However, as this is a website about stock markets and investment, lets look at that aspect.